builtbyjonas/anymon/README.md

 ## License

-This repository includes a `LICENSE` file in the root.
-Refer to it for licensing terms.

-Questions or issues

-Open an issue in this repository describing the problem, and include steps to reproduce and relevant environment details.
+This repository is dual-licensed under the Apache-2.0 and MIT licenses.
+See `LICENSE-APACHE` and `LICENSE-MIT` for details.